Alonzorr10/Check-Off-CIS-3296/README.md

 ## What next?

-After all the dependencies are installed, create a new folder where you will clone our Repository.
+After all the dependencies are installed, create a new folder in your desktop where you will clone our Repository.

-Open your given Compiler and open the folder you created
+Open a code editor (like Visual Studio Code) and open the folder you created.
+It should be in your Desktop.

 Then, navigate back to this repo, click on "Code" and copy the link.

 Go back to your editor, open your terminal, and run the following command

 ``git clone <repo-link>``

+Now, you can open the folder named "Check-Off-CIS-3296" to see all the project files.

 Afterwards, all the assets from the project should be installed.
 Now is best to run the following commands to actually install these dependencies: